metacpan/metacpan-cpan-extracted/distros/J/Jenkins-i18n/README.md

 #### Search for terms on translated values

-For use cases that you need to find a term that is used amount the translated files, you can use the `--search` options to do that.
+For use cases that you need to find a term that is used among the translated files, you can use the `--search` options to do that.

 If the term is found, warnings are emitted, per file, every time the term was